dotnet/docs/docs/framework/windows-workflow-foundation/samples/hiring-process.md

 1. Delete the SQL Server instance store by running Cleanup.bat, located in DbSetup folder.

 2. Delete the source code form your hard drive.

-## See Also